gregstoll/gallery2/README.md

 This code is based on gallery2 version 2.3.2 (core version 1.3.0.2)

+To upgrade from a stock Gallery2 installation:
+- Backup the existing files and data
+- Unzip the files from this repository on top of the existing install

 FYI - Brad Dutton has revived Gallery 3 that is compatible with PHP 7.
 I haven't tried it, but you can download it at [galleryrevival.com](http://galleryrevival.com/).